DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 ![list_snapshots_cli](https://i.imgur.com/lQ8W5yh.png)

 cli version of kopia will be used to periodically backup to a mounted network storage.<br>
-The backup script will be executed using systemd-timers for scheduling.
+The backup script will be periodicly executed using systemd-timers.

 ### Install Kopia